ZANdewanai/Genshin-Impact-Rich-Presence/README.md

 Some images are taken from the [GI fandom wiki](https://genshin-impact.fandom.com/).

-This project is a Fork of the Genshin Impact Rich Rresence reimplementation from [@euwba](https//github.com/euwbah)'s fork.
+This project is a Fork of the Genshin Impact Rich Presence reimplementation from [@euwba](https//github.com/euwbah)'s fork.